Driving test cancellations

 Somebody else’s bad luck can be your good news.
 Cancelled test slots mean you can snap them up, book in and get your test done much faster.

-Driving test slots, for both practical and theory tests, are usually booked up months in advance.
+Driving test slots for both practical and theory tests are usually booked up months in advance.
 By checking for cancelled tests, you might be able to get it done sooner.

-You might also be able to find a more suitable slot, or one that will feel like a less stressful test.
+You might also be able to find a more suitable slot or one that will feel like a less stressful test.

-For example, you might want to swap a driving test that’s scheduled for rush hour traffic for one at a quieter time.
+For example, you might want to swap a driving test scheduled for rush hour traffic for one at a quieter time.

 How to find driving test cancellations